Complete Guide to Executive Income Protection Insurance

 [slideshow_item]Example 1 – IT Contractor

-Many IT contractors work through their own limited company.
+Many Contractors working in the IT industry. work through their own limited company.
 Many of these previously have worked for banks and other big financial institutions.
 When they became contractors they lost the sick pay that was provided from the employer.
 Many want to put something in place to ensure their income is protected in the event of long term sickness.
 The executive income protection provides a tax efficient way to pay for this.[/slideshow_item]

 [slideshow_item]Example 2 – Company Director